-Aaron’s performance background ranges across a spectrum of styles, including Scottish traditional fiddle, modern and baroque violin, and viola da gamba.
+Aaron’s performance background ranges across a spectrum of styles, including Scottish traditional fiddle, modern and baroque violin.
 He has performed with ensembles such as the Dunedin Consort, Ludus Baroque, Oxford Baroque, Ex Cathedra, RSNO, the Cinematic Orchestra, the GRIT Orchestra, the Evergreen Ensemble (Australia), and Les Musiciens de Saint Julien (France), and the recently founded groups Scots Baroque and the Scottish Freelancers Ensemble.
 Aaron is a leading exponent of 17th and 18th-century Scottish fiddle music, performing regularly with Concerto Caledonia, with whom he has made four recordings, made several live performances on BBC Radio 3 ‘In Tune’ and BBC Scotland ‘Classics Unwrapped’, and toured Ireland, Finland, and Australia.
 He was recently featured in the STV Hogmanay programme.

 Aaron is a two-time recipient of the Donald Dewar Award, and has received many performance and academic awards, including the Sir Thomas Beecham Instrumental Award, the Janet Buckley Early Music Prize, and the Niecks Essay Prize (University of Edinburgh), the Willy and Betty McPherson prize for violin, and the Dunbar-Gerber Chamber Music Prize (RCS).